Compatibility of C and C++: Constructs valid in C but not in C++

 C++ enforces stricter typing rules (no implicit violations of the static type system), and initialization requirements (compile-time enforcement that in-scope variables do not have initialization subverted) than C, and so some valid C code is invalid in C++.
 A rationale for these is provided in Annex C.1 of the ISO C++ standard.

-C99 and C11 added several additional features to C that have not been incorporated into standard C++ as of C++20, such as complex numbers, variable length arrays (note that complex numbers and variable length arrays are designated as optional extensions in C11), flexible array members, the restrict keyword, array parameter qualifiers, and compound literals.
+C99 and C11 added several additional features to C that have not been incorporated into standard C++ as of C++20, such as complex numbers, variable length arrays (complex numbers and variable length arrays are designated as optional extensions in C11), flexible array members, the restrict keyword, array parameter qualifiers, and compound literals.

 C++ adds numerous additional keywords to support its new features.
 This renders C code using those keywords for identifiers invalid in C++.
-For example:
+For example, the following snippet defines a linked list structure named template with fields new and class.
+This is valid C code, but is rejected by a C++ compiler, since the keywords template, new and class are reserved.